isabella232/advertising-cloud.en/help/integrations/analytics/marketing-channels/mc-overview.md

 ---
-title: Fundamentals of [!DNL Analytics Marketing Channels]
+title: Fundamentals of [!DNL Marketing Channels]
 description: Learn key information about [!DNL Analytics Marketing Channels] that [!DNL Analytics for Advertising Cloud] users should understand.
 feature: Integration with Adobe Analytics
 exl-id: